- 96mm suspension travel

 |HTA head tube angle [°]||70||70||70|

 |SH stand over height [mm]||768||773||776|

 |Body Height Cm||< 183||177 - 190||> 187|

-CF3 main triangle with ‘Nano Matrix’ for additional impact resistance and aluminium rear triangle.
+CF3 main triangle combined with CF5 rear triangle.
+Full carbon with ‘Nano Matrix’ for additional impact resistance.
 ‘Smart Entry’ cable routing for rattle free running.
 Super stiff power transfer and agile handling provided by the tapered head tube, Boost axle standard and asymmetric chainstays.

 Not just race proven by the MULTIVAN MERIDA BIKING TEAM in their final 2016 season but still competed on by living mountain bike legends like Gunn-Rita Dahle Flesjå and José Antonio Hermida who are looking for lightning fast acceleration, great climbing and descending ability as well as super low weight.